JimVanG/ViewHierarchyDemo_Android/README.md

 ## What It Does

-Click any text in the app to highlight all parent nodes (blue) and child nodes (yellow).
+Click any text in the app to highlight all parent nodes (blue) and child nodes (green).
 Uses `CompositionLocal` to avoid passing callbacks through every component.

 The Modifier extension method is in its own module to demonstrate it being used in a framework setting.